Assam Career : IIT Guwahati Recruitment 2024

 Selection Procedure :

-Candidates may appear for online interview on 19th December 2024 at 10 AM over MS Teams/ Google Meet.
+Candidates have to appear in the online interview virtually on December 12, 2024 (Thursday)

 How to apply :